GFlorio/gflorio.github.io/cv.md

 # Curriculum Vitæ

-If you are a recruiter, you might want to check out my [Experience Summary](/summary), where I tell a bit about my experiences, organized by keywords.
+If you are a recruiter, you might want to check out my [Experience Summary](/summary), where I tell a bit about my work experience with several tools and methods, sorted by keywords.

-## Work History
+## <i class="fa fa-briefcase fa-lg"></i> Work History

 ### Software Engineer (Backend and DevOps) at Novidá